-When Can You Sue Your Employer
+Can You Sue your Employer under Workers Compensation in California?

 When a worker files a workers’ compensation claim, the state does not allow them to sue their employer.
-There are few exceptions to this law.
+There are a few exceptions to this law.

 - Injuries Caused by Gross Negligence of the Employer: In an instance where an employee can prove that their employer acted willfully to injure them, or their gross negligence caused the worker’s injuries, the injured party may file a personal injury lawsuit against the responsible employer.

-- Assault by the Employer: Assaults by employers on their employees voids the no-fault limitation in the workers’ compensation coverage.
+- Assault by the Employer: Assaults by employers on their employees void the no-fault limitation in the workers’ compensation coverage.
 The worker, in this case, can file a personal injury lawsuit against the employer.

 - The Employer Lacks the Workers Compensation Coverage: In such a situation, the employee can file a personal injury lawsuit and recover the full damages, including lost wages, loss of earning capacity, and pain and suffering.

-In filing a Bakersfield workers’ compensation claim, a worker may be entitled to six different types of benefits, depending on the nature of the injury and impact it has on the worker’s ability to return to his or her employment:
+In filing a Bakersfield workers’ compensation claim, a worker may be entitled to six different types of benefits, depending on the nature of the injury and the impact it has on the worker’s ability to return to his or her employment:

 - Medical benefits